sidramhipparagi/Daivam-Flowers/README.md

-# Welcome to My Project
+# Daivam Flowers - 24/7 Pooja & Temple Flowers

 ## Overview

-This is a modern web application built with cutting-edge technologies focused on performance, developer experience, and clean UI/UX.
+Daivam Flowers is a modern e-commerce web application for ordering pooja, temple, and devotional flowers in Bengaluru.
+Open 24/7, we deliver fresh flowers, garlands, maale, hara, and pooja items directly from K R Market to your home.
+Built with cutting-edge technologies focused on performance, user experience, and beautiful UI.

 ## Project Setup